Marc-Harony/Marc-Harony/README.md

 ## Work

-- I'm currently working as a Junior IT Infrastructure Engineer 👨‍💼
+- I'm currently working as a Junior IT Infrastructure Engineer in Geneva👨‍💼

 Thanks for taking the time to read my README!
 If you have any questions or just want to say hi, feel free to reach out. 👋